Looking for a cute Dutch village to visit for a day trip? There are plenty of beautiful little spots worth exploring!

 2. De Rijp: home of the herring

 De Rijp is in the Alkmaar municipality in North Holland.
-If you’re excited about the Netherlands’ favourite food — herring — then this is the place to visit!
+If you’re excited about the Netherlands’ favourite food (herring), then this is the place to visit!

-As the potential birthplace of Holland, De Rijp has some of the oldest wooden houses in the Netherlands.
-It also has some rather hilarious stained glass windows in its church, which contain imagery, not of God, but the next best thing: herring.
+It also has some rather hilarious stained glass windows in its church, which contain imagery, not of God, but the next best thing: herring!

-3. Fort or Dutch village?
-Naarden!
+3. Naarden: Dutch fort or village?

-Naarden is a village that really needs to be appreciated by air — look at that awesome town layout!
 The unusual outline of this village is the result of it being a star fort.
 Its distinctive shape was also important in more modern times.

-In World War II, Allied bombers would cheer when they passed overhead, knowing they were on their way back to safe territory.
-Apart from that, Naarden is home to the Dutch Fortress Museum.
+During World War II, allied bombers would cheer when they passed overhead, knowing they were on their way back to safe territory.

 4. Kinderdijk: we’re big fans

 This village is a UNESCO World Heritage site, so you know it’s going to be good.
 Kinderdijk is home to the largest collection of old windmills in the Netherlands — 19 in total!
-If you’ve been craving some of those mandatory Dutch windmill pictures for your Instagram, this village is simply something you cannot miss.

 READ MORE | Best windmill site in the Netherlands: Kinderdijk or Zaanse Schans?